numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

     # Define a Hermitian function
     def hermitian(A, **kwargs):
         return num.transpose(A,**kwargs).conj()
-    # Make some shorcuts for transpose,hermitian:
+    # Make some shortcuts for transpose,hermitian:
     #    num.transpose(A) --> T(A)
     #    hermitian(A) --> H(A)
     T = num.transpose